 It’s one of the worst things that can happen to a driver.
-You turn the key in your car’s ignition, perhaps hear a few alarming noises, and then…nothing.
-Whether in the parking lot after dinner, in your driveway before work, or even at the rest stop after you’ve stopped for snacks, there’s never really a good time for your car to not start.
-It’s usually indicative that your car needs some kind of repairs, and even when it doesn’t, it creates a serious logistical challenge on your hands.
+You turn the key in your car’s ignition, perhaps hear a few alarming noises and then nothing.
+Whether in the parking lot after dinner, in your driveway before work, or at the rest stop after you’ve stopped for snacks, there’s never really a good time for your car to not start.
+It’s usually indicative that your car needs some kind of repair, and even when no repairs are needed, you have a serious logistical challenge on your hands.

 Get peace of mind with Nationwide auto insurance